ByteriX/Localinter/README.md

 ## Setup:

-Just add to your root dir the file `localinter.yaml`.
-If you use multymodules project, you can add `localinter.yaml` to for each module dir.
+Simply add the file localinter.yaml to your root dir.
+If you are using a multi-modules project, you can add localinter.yaml for each module dir.
+Format this file:
-Formate this file:

 ```yaml
 isEnabled: true